Light Pipe Design Guide

 • Right angle or not?

-Light Pipes Are Available in Many LED Mounting Types, Too
+Light Pipes Work with Many LED Mounting Types

 But, the decisions need to drill down even further to which types of LED mounting you will be using in your design: